-These great getaways near Cincinnati make great day trips or even weekend retreats.
+These great destinations make great day trips or even weekend getaways from Cincinnati.
 It’s time to get out the bucket list because you will be adding a few of these to it right away.
 This page contains affiliate links.

 20 Day Trips Within Two Hours From Cincinnati